john-b-yang/blog-website/pages/testing-principles.md

 - Fakes: Components with semi-working implementations.
 They work well enough to run a test, but take shortcuts to cut out irrelevant functionalities.
 - Stubs: Canned answers to calls made during a test.
 For instance, an artificial server with the same response to a post request.
 - Mocks: Expectations which form a specification of the calls they do and do not receive.

-TODO(john-b-yang) Discuss the inevitability of how classes are interdependent.
-Introduce and create examples for terms: test double, dummy, fakes, stubs, mocks.